JuliaMessaging/MQTT.jl/README.md

 - [x] add tests
 - [ ] check if other clients can integrate
 - [ ] register in Julia General
-- [x] general doctrings for interface functions
+- [x] general docstrings for interface functions